sidhyaashu/GOgRPC/README.md

 - **Inter-Platform Systems**:
   Allows components written in different languages to communicate effectively.

-### Example Workflow:
-1. Define the service in a `.proto` file.
-2. Generate code for client and server stubs using gRPC's tools.
-3. Implement the server and client logic.
-4. Deploy and use the gRPC service.

-### Advantages:
-- High performance and low latency.
-- Cross-platform and cross-language support.
-- Compact serialized data format.
-- Rich feature set for modern distributed systems.

-### Disadvantages:
-- Slightly steeper learning curve due to its reliance on protocol buffers and the need for generated code.
-- Limited native support for browsers (requires gRPC-Web).

 ### Comparison with REST:
 | Feature         | gRPC                         | REST                        |